Day 3: Chemicals burn at ITC facility in Deer Park as fire intensifies and spread to more tanks

 Six tanks were on fire as of Monday, but ITC officials said flames spread to two empty tanks due to a temporary reduction of water pressure.

-"The water pressured has been restored and responders have been able to full resume their efforts to fight the fire," officials said.
+"The water pressure has been restored and responders have been able to full resume their efforts to fight the fire," officials said.

 The District has received several emails and calls from parents regarding the decision to resume school tomorrow, March 19.
 Please see the attached report from the state regarding air quality in our area.
 For the full message, go to https://t.co/0VaRTMAbaG . pic.twitter.com/t5VC1q5Pdc— Deer Park ISD (@DPISD) March 19, 2019